Gastrointestinal stromal tumour (GIST)

 Molecular tests

 One of the most common methods used to assess these genes is called next-generation sequencing (NGS).
-NGS is a technique that allows scientists to look at the DNA in tumour cells and identify specific mutations or changes.
+NGS is a technique that allows doctors to look at the DNA in tumour cells and identify specific mutations or changes.
 It works by breaking the DNA into small pieces, reading the sequence of each piece, and then using a computer to assemble these sequences to identify any genetic changes.
 This technology allows for a comprehensive analysis of the tumour’s genetic makeup, which can provide valuable information for treatment decisions.

 Molecular testing for KIT and PDGFRA is particularly important for patients being considered for treatment with specific drugs called tyrosine kinase inhibitors (TKIs).
 TKIs are targeted therapies that block the signals that tell cancer cells to grow.
 Because these drugs are more effective in tumours with certain mutations, testing for these genetic changes is recommended before starting treatment to ensure the most appropriate therapy is selected.